Contact Us

 Worn Out Cables

 First and foremost, cables are the lifeblood of any boat lift because they lift the rack assembly and bear the entire weight of your watercraft.
-Since boat lifts have galvanized steel or stainless steel cables, they are prone to rust, and a faulty drum winding, overloading, misalignment, and inadequate tension can cause the cables to wear out as well.
+Since boat lifts have galvanized steel or stainless steel cables, they are prone to rust, and faulty drum winding, overloading, misalignment, and inadequate tension can cause the cables to wear out as well.

-A Faulty Motor
+Faulty Motor

 Sinking Piles